cynepton/cloud-dev-capstone/README.md

-# Serverless Record App
+# Serverless Science Record App

-Serverless record application where a user can pen down their thoughts, feelings and inspired images.
+Serverless Science Record App is an application that allows scientists and researchers to keep a log of all their findings and also attach images.
+The aaplication is built off code from Udacity's Cloud Developer Nanodegree Program.

 ## Functionality

-- The application allows users to create, update, delete diary items.
+- The application allows users to create, update, delete research entry items.
 - The application allows users to upload a file.
-- The application only displays items/Diaries for a logged in user.
+- The application only displays entries created by the user currently logged in.
 - A user needs to authenticate in order to use an application

 ## Codebase